zkcrypto/cryptolib/README.md

 ## Files in cryptolib

-- [elgamal.lean](src/elgamal.lean) - contains the formal specification of the ElGamal public key encryption protocol, and the formal proofs of correctness

 - [rsa.lean](src/rsa.lean) - contains proof of correctness of the RSA public key encryption protocol

 - [substitution.lean](src/substitution.lean) - contains basic formalization and proof of correctness of different substitution ciphers